 - Gather evidence, such as police reports, witness accounts, drug tests, driving history, truck maintenance logs, and hours of service logs to build a strong case for compensation.

 Injured victims of truck accidents may be eligible for compensation for present and future medical costs, present and future lost wages, pain and suffering, and property damage.

 Virginia Beach Truck Accident Lawyers at Anchor Legal Group, PLLC Help Injured Head-On Truck Crash Victims Seek Justice

 The trucking industry is highly regulated for a reason.
 Trucking companies and truck drivers have a responsibility to inspect and maintain their trucks and equipment to ensure the safety of everyone on the road around them.
 If you have an injury that was caused by a head-on truck collision, a Virginia Beach truck accident lawyer at Anchor Legal Group, PLLC can fight for your rights.
-Call us at 757-LAW-0000 or complete our online form for a free consultation.
+Call us at 757-LAW-0000 or complete our online form for a consultation.
 Located in Virginia Beach, Virginia, we serve clients throughout Chesapeake, Norfolk, Suffolk, Portsmouth, Newport News, Hampton, and Eastern Shore.
 We also serve our clients throughout the United States through our network of associated attorneys.